Free I Owe You (IOU) Template

 An IOU is sometimes referred to as:

-Many times this document is used between 2 people with a previous relationship.
-Even though it is not considered formal, the agreement can be enforceable and used in court.
+Many times, this document is used between 2 people with a previous relationship.
+Even though it is not considered formal, the agreement can be enforceable and used in court to collect on both personal loans and business loans you make.

-Using a simple IOU form to complete every type of agreement is not recommendable.
+Using a simple IOU form to complete every type of agreement is not recommended.
 It is a much more informal type of loan agreement and shouldn’t be used for formal transactions.

 However, an IOU is the best option in certain moments, for example:

-Using an IOU or not, depends on the relationship you have with the borrower.
+Whether or not you use an IOU, depends on the relationship you have with the borrower.
 This document is often reserved for family members, friends, and coworkers.

-If you do not use an IOU, you may have trouble getting your money back.
-This can cause strain in your relationship with the borrower as well as a legal dispute.
+If you enter a verbal agreement and do not use a written IOU agreement, you may have trouble getting your money back.
+This can cause strain in your relationship with the borrower as well as a legal dispute [1].

-LawDistrict has IOU forms in PDF available to help you write your agreement.
+LawDistrict has templates of IOU forms in PDF available to help you write your agreement.

 Debt Recognition